 The distribution of information in a timely manner is important to ensure participation by interested parties.
-The River to Sea TPO utilizes two three methods for disseminating information; the TPO master database, and the TPO email contact list and social media.
+The River to Sea TPO utilizes three-four methods for disseminating information; the TPO master database, the TPO email contact list, Constant Contact newsletter and social media.
 The TPO master database includes demographic information for committee membership and groups as well as individuals that have expressed an interest in the transportation planning activities of the TPO.
 Other contacts include local and regional government agencies, churches, schools, libraries, homeowner associations, etc. The TPO email contact list contains email information for committee members, local and regional government agencies, consultants, churches, schools, libraries, homeowners' associations and citizens that have expressed an interest in the activities of the TPO.
-The TPO also harnesses the power of social media to reach people through its website and Facebook page.
+The TPO also harnesses the power of social media to reach people through its website and Facebook and Twitter pages.

-Both of these lists and the use of social media enable the TPO staff to disseminate information on upcoming meetings, workshops, new publications, significant policy decisions and/or any other topics of interest.
-The master database contains more than 1,650-1,655 entries and the email contact list has over 1,925500 entries.
+Both of these lists, the newsletter and the use of social media enable the TPO staff to disseminate information on upcoming meetings, workshops, new publications, significant policy decisions and/or any other topics of interest.
+The master database contains more than 1,7821,655 entries and the email contact list has over 1,9252,252 entries.
 Both lists are regularly reviewed for accuracy and completeness.
 Potential contacts will continue to be identified and added to the TPO's master database and email contact list and will be used to enhance other public participation activities.